jcraver1021/tsume-golang/cmd/labrador/README.md

   fetch/        HTTP with retry; one pooled client per run mapper/       Kind, Chain, chain validation (mapper.go)
-                  one file and one test file per mapper store/        decides the output path and writes the bytes operation/    the per-URL Record plus the folds reducers share reducer/      registry, Resolve, Validate, Run (reducer.go, output.go) one file and one test file per reducer
+                  one file and one test file per mapper store/        plans collision-free names and writes the bytes operation/    the per-URL Record plus the folds reducers share reducer/      registry, Resolve, Validate, Run (reducer.go, output.go) one file and one test file per reducer